MikeTr04/WebMap/README.md

 # WebMap

-WebMap is a python program that was made to solve the task in lab 1.
+WebMap is a python program that was made to solve the second task in lab 1.

 ## Purpose